 Before entering academia, Sam worked in politics and government for more than a decade.
 In 2005, he was elected as a municipal councillor in the City of North Vancouver.
 He also, at various times, worked as a campaign manager, as party fundraising staff, as campaign communications staff, and as government political staff (for one opposition MLA and for one cabinet minister).

-Sam is happily married with one child.
-He and his wife are both avid travelers and have been certified as wine stewards by the International Sommelier Guild.
+Sam is happily married with one child (and another on the way).
+He and his wife are both avid travelers and were certified as wine stewards by the International Sommelier Guild.

 course instruction and curriculum development

 Sam has served as an instructor at four post-secondary institutions in British Columbia: Douglas College, the University of the Fraser Valley, Royal Roads University, and Vancouver Community College.
 He has both taught and developed curriculum for continuing education courses, undergraduate courses, and courses at the master's degree level.

 At Douglas College, Sam sits on the College's Education Council and is Chair of the Communications Department.
 Connecting his professional experience, experience teaching abroad, and interest in interdisciplinary education to his teaching at Douglas College continues to be a professional priority.

 2011 - Present

 Sam has taught dozens of sections of more than ten different courses at the University of the Fraser Valley.
 Most of Sam's courses are focused on public relations, public speaking, and professional writing.
 A first for the Communications department, Sam also taught one semester abroad at UFV's Chandigarh campus in India.